-The parties to this Agreement, which include the FAA, the NPS, and (Insert operator name here), agree to abide by the terms set forth in this Agreement.
+The parties to this Agreement, which include the FAA, the NPS, and [name of air tour operator], agree to abide by the terms set forth in this Agreement.
 This Agreement is effective upon the date of the last signature of all parties below and may be signed in counterparts, each of which will be deemed to be an original.
 All such counterparts, including facsimiles, shall together constitute a single, executed instrument when all parties have so signed.